randyf333/AI-ApplicationsProject/README.md

 ![accuracy graph](https://github.com/randyf333/AI-ApplicationsProject/blob/main/visualizations/Screenshot%202025-12-09%20154137.png)
 ![raw f1-score graph](https://github.com/randyf333/AI-ApplicationsProject/blob/main/visualizations/Screenshot%202025-12-09%20154058.png)

+We evaluated off of f1 score because of the nature of our data.
+We chose to evaluate our model using the F1 score because it provides a balanced measure of precision and recall.
+Unlike accuracy, which can be misleading in cases of uneven error types, the F1 score ensures that the model performs well both in correctly identifying positive cases (recall) and in minimizing false positives (precision).
+This makes it a more robust metric for assessing overall classification performance, especially when both types of errors carry meaningful consequences.

 The parameter importance for f1-macro is show below.
 The most important parameters are listed at the top, and the correlation is listed as either positive(green) or negative(red) respectively:

 ![f1-macro parameter importance](https://github.com/randyf333/AI-ApplicationsProject/blob/main/visualizations/Screenshot%202025-12-09%20154949.png)

-This tells us that our current features may not carry enough predictive power to increase our prediction accuracy.
+Our results tell us that our current features may not carry enough predictive power to increase our prediction accuracy.
+More feature engineering or more data may be required to improve the performance of our model.

 # Related Work